-The start ingredient of this recipe, a natural surfactant, cleanses hair deeply, removes oiliness and imparts a shine to hair.
-Saponins are found in this ingredient that help in effectively cleansing hair.
+The star ingredient of this recipe, a natural surfactant, cleanses hair deeply, removes oiliness, and imparts a shine to hair.
+Saponins are found in this ingredient that helps in effectively cleansing hair.
 It maintains the health of the scalp and reduces hair loss damage.
 For scaly and flaky scalp, shikakai is a great remedy.

 This immunity booster fruit is not only great for adding to your diet but your hair care regime as well.
-Being an excellent source of vitamin C, it is a treatment for all hair issues like premature graying, dandruff, hairfall, itchy scalp and damaged hair.
-For hair, amla can be best used in dried and powder form.
-All in all, its a superfood for hair.
+Being an excellent source of vitamin C, it is a treatment for all hair issues like premature graying, dandruff, hair fall, itchy scalp and damaged hair.
+For hair, you can best use amla in dried and powder form—all in all, it’s a superfood for hair.

-Fenugreek seeds are a popular used to treat hair thinning as they are a powerhouse of iron and protein.
-Many studies have been conducted with fenugreek seeds that prove its efficacy for hair improvement.
-Even if you have no hair issues, fenugreek seeds are a great addition to your haircare routine.
+Fenugreek seeds are popular used to treat hair thinning as they are a powerhouse of iron and protein.
+Many studies have been conducted with fenugreek seeds that prove their efficacy for hair improvement.
+Even if you have no hair issues, fenugreek seeds are a great addition to your hair care routine.

 Steps for Preparing Herbal Shampoo for Hair Growth